 2.7.Student responsibilities Students are obliged to attend classes, prepare for classes and actively participate in class discussions and writing tasks.
-2.8.Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS value of the course ) Class attendance 1 Practical training Tests Preparation for classes Report Written exam 0,5 Homework 0,5 Seminar essay Oral exam Research Essays (4) 1 (Other) Experimental work Project (Other) 2.9.Grading and evaluating student work in class and at the final exam Students are examined in the form of continuous written assignments.
+2.8.
+Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS value of the course ) Class attendance 1 Practical training Tests Preparation for classes Report Written exam 0,5 Homework 0,5 Seminar essay Oral exam Research Essays (4) 1 (Other) Experimental work Project (Other) 2.9.Grading and evaluating student work in class and at the final exam Students are examined in the form of continuous written assignments.
 40 % four written essays (E1, E2, E3, E4, each 10%) 20% homework and preparations for the class, participation in class work 40% final written exam 2.10.
 Required literature Title Number of copies in the library Availability via other media Bailey, S. 2014.
-Academic writing: A handbook for international students.
-Routledge. ordered Oshima, A. & Hogue, A. 2014.
-Longman Academic Writing Series: Essays.
-Pearson Education. ordered Cox, K. & Hill, D. 2004.
+Acade students.
+Routledge. ordered Oshima, A. & Hogue, Essays .
+Pearson Educa ordered Cox, K. & Hill, D. 2004.
 EAP now!, English for Academic Purposes.
 Pearson Longman, Pearson Education Australia. ordered Morley, J. 2017.
-The Academic Phrasebank.
-Manchester: Manchester Unversity. ordered Paterson, K. & Wedge, R. 2013.
-Oxford Grammar for EAP.
-Oxford: Oxford University Press. ordered
+The A University. ordered Paterson, K. & Wedge Oxford University Pre ordered